-The following documents must be collected from the Honoraria recipient and submitted to the Controller’s Office / Tax Compliance Services prior to the time of service in order to authorize an Honoraria payment for a non-resident alien.
+Except for the I-94, the following documents must be collected from the Honoraria recipient and submitted to the Controller’s Office / Tax Compliance Services, prior to the time of service, to authorize an Honoraria payment for a non-resident alien.
+The I-94 would only be available upon arrival.
 The documents must be sent to email@example.com:

 - Exchange visitors (J-1 Visas) need previous authorization from the International Office of the Institution which is sponsoring their Visa (For J-1 students, the authorization from the student’s sponsor must specify that the work is to be done under Academic Training)

-- If B-1, B-2, VWB or VWT, Social Security number or Individual Taxpayer Identification number (if treaty benefits claimed).
-In order to access eligibility for treaty benefits applicant must request appointment by emailing firstname.lastname@example.org.
+- If B-1, B-2, VWB or VWT, Social Security number or Individual Taxpayer Identification Number (if treaty benefits claimed).
+In order to access eligibility for treaty benefits’ applicants must request an appointment by emailing firstname.lastname@example.org.

 The honoraria recipient must also register with the Office of the Controller / Procurement Services Department using the Supplier Registration Portal and select (Honorarium – Non-Resident) as the entity type.
-For registration related questions, please send email to email@example.com.
+For registration-related questions, please send an email to email@example.com.